Character :: Business and Jobs :: Best Places to Live :: Climate :: Education :: Transport :: Recreation :: Summary and Pros and Cons

 Business and Jobs

 Edmonton boasts a favourable jobs market relative to most other Canadian cities, with labour shortages.
-In the last 12 months Edmonton has added almost 25,000 jobs and Edmonton’s unemployment rate moving into 2013 was 4.3 percent.
+In the last 12 months Edmonton has added over 32,000 jobs and Edmonton’s unemployment rate moving in June 2014 was 5.5 percent.

 The city hopes to fill its vacancies by advertising the city’s appeal to foreign migrants and skilled workers.